 This is not the right place to discuss your support needs (e.g. if you are likely to need exam accommodations, or think you might need some additional support) - you'll normally be contacted separately to ask about these if you have indicated you have a mental health condition on your application form.

 - Information shared about your mental health condition in your personal statement will not be read by support services staff.
 This is likely to only be read by admissions staff and although saved, will not be recorded on your notes.

 Sharing information when you are already at uni

 Different universities have different processes, but you should normally register with the Student Services team. (see our separate page for more info about the different support available).
 Many will have some kind of registration form, or you may be able to speak to someone at a drop-in session.
 You can choose to tell your tutor, or other member of staff in the first instance, but specialist support, and exam accommodations normally need you to register with a separate team.

 What happens to my information?

-Each university will normally run a data report which shows which students have disclosed which conditions, and they will then get in contact with you to ask you more about your support requirements.
+Each university will normally run a data report which shows which students have disclosed which conditions in the "Disability/Special Needs section" on their application form.
+They will then get in contact with you to ask you more about your support requirements.
 This provides an opportunity to discuss any issues, concerns, anticipated course and/or support requirements in more detail.
 This might include asking you about any special exam provisions you received, such as sitting in a separate room.
 They will also be able to provide details of other support resources available within the university and the local area: for example, how to register with a GP, referrals to community mental health teams and voluntary sector services, peer support, availability of other specialist support workers and any funding for this support.